vcuspinera/vcuspinera.github.io/_pages/about.md

 # Welcome to my skyline

-My name is Victor Hugo, as the [french writer](https://en.wikipedia.org/wiki/Victor_Hugo).
+My name is Victor Hugo, as the [French writer](https://en.wikipedia.org/wiki/Victor_Hugo).
 I grew up in the East Coast of Mexico and, as a consequence, I like Piña Colada, getting caught in the warm rain, and the sound of the ocean.

 I come from very diverse backgrounds, while the family of my mother comes from the Maya's ethnic group, my father's family origin is from Spain and Ireland.
 I was always close to my grandfather who was born in Izamal, a little town in Yucatan's Peninsula.
 He was always kind and perseverant, two qualities that I have always try to follow.